ankouros/samakia-fabric/REVIEW.md

 Phase 2.1 (Shared Control Plane Services) has been accepted and locked via `acceptance/PHASE2_1_ACCEPTED.md`.
 No regressions were introduced to Phase 2 DNS/MinIO contracts or acceptance gates.

+## Phase Closure Summary

+Phase 2 (Networking & Platform Primitives) is completed and locked.
+Phase 2.1 (Shared Control Plane Services) is completed and locked.
+No regressions were introduced.
+Phase 3 remains NOT READY.

 ## Phase 3 Entry Status

 Phase 3 entry is **NOT READY** pending live readiness verification (see `acceptance/PHASE3_ENTRY_CHECKLIST.md`).